paolofulgoni/DotRange/README.md

 #### `Span`

-`Interval.Span(Interval)` returns the minimal range that encloses both this range and other.
-If the ranges are both connected, this is their union.
+`Interval.Span(Interval)` returns the minimal interval that encloses both this interval and other.
+If the intervals are both connected, this is their union.

 `Span` is a commutative, associative and closed operation.